jackyaz/vaultwarden_dropbox_backup/README.md

 - Pre-built images are available at `jackyaz/vaultwarden_dropbox_backup`.
 - Volume mount the `/data` folder your vaultwarden container uses.
 - Volume mount the `/config` folder that will contain the Dropbox Uploader configuration (Dropbox app key, secret and refresh token).
 See Initial setup for more details.
 - Pick a secure `BACKUP_ENCRYPTION_KEY`.
 This is for added protection and will be needed when decrypting your backups.
+An example command to generate a key is `openssl rand -base64 48`
 - Follow the steps below to grant upload access to your Dropbox account.
 - This image will always run an extra backup on container start (regardless of cron interval) to ensure your setup is working.
 - Interactive mode (see [Initial setup](#Initial-setup)) is only needed for the first run to create the configuration file.
 If you re-create the container with the same `/config` volume mount, the container will not need to be run in interactive mode.